This blog may contain affiliate links. Read our disclosure policy for more info.

 Nowadays, the trains are covered in graffiti and murals which makes wandering around them a very cool thing to do in Whistler and one I personally enjoyed.

 If you have a car and want a shorter hike then you can also reach the trains from a small carpark just off the Sea to Sky highway.
 This trail is a little less maintained but only takes about 10 minutes to reach the trains.

-You can find the location of both the trails and the carpark to start the trail on Google Maps.
+You can find the location of both the trails and the parking lot to start the trail on Google Maps.

 10. Explore Whistler by floatplane